-The bad news for northern hemisphere travellers hoping to catch some sun and sand in Thailand in August: most of the country is being rained on.
+The bad news for travellers hoping to catch some sun and sand in Thailand in August is that most of the country is being rained on.
 The good news: Ko Samui pretty much isn’t.
-This beguiling isle in the Gulf of Thailand, fulfilling most fantasies of a tropical paradise – swaying palm trees fringing soft sand, fabulous food, a wide range of accommodation, heady nightlife if you want it, peaceful patches if you don’t – enjoys relatively dry (though very hot) weather this month, making it ideal for a beach break.
+This beguiling isle in the Gulf of Thailand fulfills most fantasies of a tropical paradise – swaying palm trees fringing soft sand, fabulous food, a wide range of accommodation, heady nightlife if you want it, and peaceful patches if you don’t.
+It enjoys relatively dry (though very hot) weather this month, making it ideal for a beach break.

-If you can wrest yourself from the wave-lapped sand, day trips to nearby Ang Thong National Marine Park offer spectacular snorkelling and kayaking among emerald-green specks rising from the tea-warm, jade-hued sea.
+If you can wrest yourself from the wave-lapped sand, day trips to nearby Ang Thong National Marine Park offer spectacular snorkelling and kayaking among emerald-green cliffs rising from the tea-warm, jade-hued sea.

 - Trip plan: There are direct flights to Ko Samui from cities with intercontinental connections including Bangkok, Singapore, Kuala Lumpur and Hong Kong, and ferries from mainland ports including Don Sak.
 Then simply choose a coast and pick your beach.

 - Need to know: An admission fee for Ang Thong Marine National Park may be payable on top of tour costs.
 The marine park closes in November and December.

 - Other months: Dec–Feb: dry; Mar–Aug: hot, mostly dry; Sep–Nov: wet.

 Find your rural retreat in central Italy’s gorgeous countryside